catzy007/catzy007.github.io/posts/2021-01-09-windows-me-on-linux-kvm/index.md

 * Begin Installation

-Installation process should be easy, just follow the on screen guide, basically just enter or next, enter serial number, enter username, location, datetime and you good to go.
+Installation process should be easy, just follow the on screen guide, basically just enter or next, enter serial number, enter username, location, date time, and you are good to go.

 <p align="center">
     <img src="./posts/2021-01-09-windows-me-on-linux-kvm/0.jpg" height="300em" alt="img1">